Apply for a Grant

 HOW TO APPLY

 To get started on any of the grant cycles, contact Community Foundation staff to discuss eligibility with Ashley Cousens or Megan Havrilla DeHoog.
-See chart above to determine which staff member to contact for a particular cycle.
-If you are approved to apply, you will receive an access code for the online grant application and account logon page.
-You can log back into a grant application you started by clicking here.
+See chart above to determine which staff member to contact for each cycle.
+If your request is a good fit with one of the grant cycles, you will receive an access code for the online grant application to apply.
+You can log back into a grant application you started by clicking here, or by using the "return to a grant application" link above.
 Once you click "submit" on your application, you will no longer be able to access the application.
-Contact Ashley for assistance and guidance.
+Contact Ashley Cousens for assistance and guidance.

 WHAT TO DO AFTER FUNDING